cezmen/pinn/1d_maxwell/README.md

 In the context of the 1D Cavity Model with homogeneous media, **mode numbers** refer to the quantized frequencies of the standing wave solutions for the electric field $E(x,t)$ and magnetic field $H(x,t)$ inside the cavity.
 These modes result from the boundary conditions imposed on the fields, typically at the ends of the cavity (e.g., perfectly conducting walls).

 The mode numbers $n$ are related to the **number of half-wavelengths** that fit within the cavity.
-For a cavity of length $L$, the mode number determines the possible wave patterns (standing wave configurations) that can form inside the cavity, as described by:
+For a cavity of length $L$, the mode number determines the possible wave patterns (standing wave configurations) that can form inside the cavity, as described by the general solution:

 $$
 E_n(x, t) = E_0 \sin\left( \frac{n \pi x}{L} \right) e^{i \omega_n t}